zchee/neovim-wiki/GSoC-2017-Ideas.md

 The following list of projects are just some ideas.
 We are happy to hear any suggestions that you may have.

+## Tips

+- Anywhere a Vim concept (such as "textlock") is mentioned, you can find what it means by using the ":help" command (`:help textlock`).
+- Ask questions and post your partial work frequently (say, once every day or 2, if possible).
+It's OK if work is messy; just put "[WIP]" in the pull request (PR) title.
+- Take advantage of the continuous integration (CI) systems which automatically run against your pull requests.
+When you send work to a PR,  the full test-suite runs on the PR while you continue to work locally.

 # Projects

 ## Table of Contents